2 Useful Minor Jazz Scales And How To Solo With Them

 Click to expand scale.

 The head of Miles Davis famous song “So What” features the dorian mode.
-In addition, alot of the improvisation features dorian.
-It’s very beautiful!
+In addition, a lot of the jazz improvisation vocabulary vocabulary features dorian.
+It’s very beautiful just the like the melodic minor scale!

 3. Still not sure what licks to play?
-Grab some of the ones I use on the video.
-They’re all yours. :)
+Grab some of the ones I use on the video or learn how to make your own inside The Jazz Masters Method DVD They’re all yours. 🙂

 I hope you’ve enjoyed this free jazz piano lesson.
-How do you plan on applying these minor scales to your own music?
+Do you like the sound of a jazz minor scale?
+How do you plan on applying these jazz minor scales to your own music?
 Please leave a comment below letting us know.

 If this is your first time here or a regular reader please don’t be a stranger !
 Say hello and leave a comment below.

 Also, be sure to subscribe to the email list to receive free jazz lessons in your inbox.
 It’s quick, easy, and free.
-The sign up form is on the top left of the page and of course right below this post.
+The sign up form is on the right side of this page.

 very good lesson.
 I especially like latin jazz and these scales go well with this type of music.
 Thanks Steve.